CaptainVarghoss/PANTI/README.md

 ### 2. Create a folder and install with git

 Create a folder.
+Open a command prompt and change to the folder you created.
-Right click the folder and click "Open in terminal" Run the git clone command
+Run the git clone command

     git clone https://github.com/CaptainVarghoss/PANTI